sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 - Install the [x86 vc_redist](https://aka.ms/vs/16/release/vc_redist.x86.exe) and check if the game is working now.
 - If the problem wasn't solved then check your anti-virus and restore the file.

-# How to fix failed to game data files
+# How to fix failed to load game data files

 You installed PD2 into the wrong folder, you must select your Diablo II: LoD folder in the PD2 installer.